Table of Contents

 For a more detailed description, please see the documentation.

-Can you limit what data is sent to Automation Analytics?
+Can you limit what data is sent to Insights for Ansible?

 Content is not currently configurable.
 For more information on what is sent and how to view it, please see "How can you view and control what data is collected by Automation Analytics?".

-How can you view and control what data is collected by Automation Analytics?
+How can you view and control what data is collected by Insights for Ansible?

-The customer controls whether their Tower data is sent to Automation Analytics or not.
+The customer controls whether their Tower data is sent to Red Hat Insights or not.
 No data is sent to Red Hat unless an administrator explicitly opts in to data collection.
 The administrator can perform a sample collection and inspect the data if they so desire.

 To review the data that would be sent, the administrator can run `awx-manage gather_analytics', and examine the file created.

-What is the impact of disabling data collection for Automation Analytics?
+What is the impact of disabling data collection for Red Hat Insights?

-You can not take advantage of Automation Analytics features to see across your automation estate if data collection is not enabled.
+You can not take advantage of Insights features to see across your automation estate if data collection is not enabled.

 Is the type of data collected static or dynamic?